joaquinanguera/aceR/README.md

 Minor implementation changes:

 - Removing instances of deprecated `dplyr` functions like `funs()` (totally removed?) and the `*_at()`/`*_if()` functions (in progress) to keep up with best practice and silence deprecation errors from `dplyr`
+- Subtle changes under the hood to silence cosmetic warnings that don't signify unexpected failure to process

 #### 20.5.0: